-- 6. Bay windows or architectural projections containing habitable space shall be included in the square footage calculation.

-- 7. The following areas shall be excluded from the square footage calculation:
+- 6. Bay windows or architectural projections containing habitable space shall be included in the square footage calculation. - 7.
+The following areas shall be excluded from the square footage calculation: - Uncovered exterior stairs - Fireplaces

-- Basement

-- Uncovered exterior stairs

-- Fireplaces

 Note: Each fireplace may only exclude fifteen (15) square feet.
-Basements are defined as usable building areas entirely below finished grade, without exterior openings, and within the building footprint.